Rocket Fuel

 To light a fire we need three things: fuel, oxygen and heat.

-The shortage, as it always has been and probably always will be, is the finite number of great companies to invest in, and in the people with the judgement to tell them apart.
+I started working on startups around the same time as the government started offering investors incentives via VIF and SCIF.
+Through that whole time the real shortage, as it always has been and probably always will be, is the finite number of great companies to invest in, and in the people with the judgement to tell them apart.

 It’s never going to be easy for a specific startup to raise capital.
 There is a good reason for that.
 The returns from any early-stage investment are extremely uncertain.
 This means that only particular types of companies are attractive to venture investors.
 Most startups never get to that stage.

-Speaking of tax on capital gains … We’ve got to stop pretending that the residential property market is to blame for the level of investment in startups.
-Property investment has no tax advantage over venture investment.
-There are no capital gains taxes on either asset class.
-The reason investors generally prefer real estate is because it is lower risk.
-It would require significant incentives for venture investors or disincentives for property investors to shift this.
-In any case, if we are waiting for the substantial structural problems with the housing market to be solved first, we’re unlikely to ever get started.
+We’ve also got to stop pretending that the residential property market is to blame for the level of investment into startups.22 Property investment has no tax advantage over venture investment.
+There are no capital gains taxes for investors in either case.
+The reason most people prefer property is because it is lower risk and investments can be leveraged via mortgages.
+It would require significant incentives for venture investors or disincentives for property investors to shift this mindset.

-When we repeatedly pivot and don’t address the root cause of the failures, it’s not really pivoting, it’s fire hosing.
+When we repeatedly pivot and don’t address the root cause of the failures, it’s not really pivoting, it’s “fire hosing”.

 Investing in startups is mostly about judgement.
-Those managing venture capital funds qualify to compete in the next round by investing in the rare companies that go on to become the big successes.
-While there have been venture capital funds in New Zealand for a long time, there have been very few that have produced remarkable returns for their investors.
+Venture capital fund managers qualify to compete in the next round by investing in the rare companies that go on to become the big successes.
+While there have been venture capital funds in New Zealand for a long time, very few have produced remarkable returns for their investors.
 More recently, some local funds have had successful exits, and as that capital is recycled those funds will grow and flourish.
-This is how it’s supposed to work!

 Given time that will be the catalyst for a local venture capital sector, just as it has in other places around the world.
-And VIF will eventually be able to take credit for what’s created, whether they actually contributed to it or not.
+And VIF will eventually be able to take credit for what’s created, whether they really contributed to it or not.

 We need to stop behaving as if capital is our constraint.
 Rather than complaining about how difficult it is to raise venture capital, we need to start being honest about why it’s hard.
 Then we can work on being good enough to overcome those obstacles.